perkeep/perkeep/doc/client-config.md

     URL, the server URL can point directly to a specific blobserver handler, of the form: "[http[s]://]host[:port][/prefix][/handler/]".

-    For example, to speed up syncing with `camtool sync`, one could write directly to the destination's blobserver, instead of the default, which is to write to both the destination blobserver and index.
+    For example, to speed up syncing with `pk sync`, one could write directly to the destination's blobserver, instead of the default, which is to write to both the destination blobserver and index.
     The above configuration sample can be extended by adding the following